PrincetonAfeez/Personnel/README.md

 ## Overview

 Vault OS is a class-based simulation of a secure facility (museum, data center, bank vault, and so on).
-Across Days 15–21, each app adds a subsystem. **Personnel (Day 18)** is the registry: who is known to the facility, who is on-site, and rules that differ by person type.

 The design focus is **OOP**: a shared `Person` base, specialized subclasses, and a **`PersonnelRegistry`** that keeps both the full directory and the live on-site roster.